Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated survey in response to a complaint completed on February 20, 2024, it was determined that Schuylkill Center was not in compliance with the following requirements of the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated survey in response to three complaints completed on February 25, 2026, at Schuylkill Center, it was determined that there were no federal deficiencies identified under the requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care; however, the facility was not in compliance with the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: